opconWizard/opcon-docs/docs/job-types/unix.md

     Core Dump, and there are no signals.

 **Start Image**: Defines the full path to the executable file on the LSAM machine.
-If the job requires a user\'s environment variables, refer to [LSAM Environment Variables](https://help.smatechnologies.com/opcon/agents/unix/latest/Files/Agents/UNIX/LSAM-Environment-Variables.md) in the **UNIX LSAM** online help.
+If the job requires a user's environment variables, refer to [LSAM Environment Variables](https://help.smatechnologies.com/opcon/agents/unix/latest/Files/Agents/UNIX/LSAM-Environment-Variables.md) in the **UNIX LSAM** online help.